rgreenblatt/cs1690_handout/mthreads.md

 "kernel" threads) threading model.
 You can think of `pthreads` as kernel threads.
 Having completed this assignment, your threading library will support user-level threads running *in parrallel* on many processors!
-You can copy the stencil code out of the `/course/cs167/asgn/mthreads_stencil` directory.
+You can get the stencil by running `cs1670_install mthreads`.

 Background
 ==========